MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-customize-the-reference-device-in-audit-mode.md

         Dism /online /add-package /packagepath:C:\FOD\Microsoft-Windows-LanguageFeatures-Speech-fr-fr-Package~31bf3856ad364e35~amd64~~.cab
         ```

-1. Add the new language to the language list in Windows.
-From an Administrative Windows Powershell Prompt:
+1. Add the new language to the language list in Windows, from an Administrative Windows PowerShell Prompt:

    ```powershell
    $OldList = Get-WinUserLanguageList